MS in Finance

 Electives (20 hours)

 Elective courses will be selected in consultation with an advisor based upon student's educational and professional goals.
-Courses can be chosen from following list of approved electives; other courses may be chosen with approval of director of graduate studies.
+Courses can be chosen from the following list of approved electives; other courses may be chosen with approval of the MSF director of graduate studies.
 At most, 8 hours can be in disciplines other than finance.

 Portfolio Analysis